 The Plan provides service retirement and disability benefits, annual cost-of-living adjustments and death benefits to plan members, who must be public employees and beneficiaries.
 Benefits are based on years of credited service, equal to one year of full-time employment.
 Classic members and PEPRA Safety members with five years of total service are eligible to retire at age 50 with statutorily reduced benefits.
-PEPRA Miscellaneous members with five years of total service are eligible for non-duty disability benefits after five years of service.
+PEPRA Miscellaneous members with five years of total service are eligible to retire at age 52 with statutorily reduced benefits.
+All members are eligible for non-duty disability benefits after five years of service.
 The death benefit is the Basic Death Benefit.
-The cost of living adjustments for each plan are applied as specified by the Public Employees' Retirement Law.
-The Plans' provisions and benefits in effect at June 30, 2023, are summarized as follows:
+The cost-of-living adjustments for each plan are applied as specified by the Public Employees' Retirement Law.
+The Plans' provisions and benefits in effect at June 30, 2024, are summarized as follows: